andre-j3sus/ist-meic-notes/2nd-semester/sec/02-basic-abstractions.md

 A distributed systems model is a combination of **processes**, **communication channels**, and **timing assumptions**.
 We also need to consider **failure detection** and **leader election**.

+Abstractions are used to simplify the complexity of the system, and to allow for the development of dependable services:

+* Processes - abstraction of computation;
+* Channels - abstraction of networks;
+* Failure detectors/leader election - abstracting time.

 ## Processes

 * **Processes**: entities that execute code and communicate with each other;